Virtua Fighter (video game): Ports

 Maximum gave it five out of five stars, calling it "a stunningly close conversion that is quite possibly the best game available for the machine."
 They remarked that the innovations such as the 3D motion capture remained impressive, as well as the depth and variety of the character's gameplay application: "every fighter has almost limitless scope for coming up with all-new attacks."
 They also praised the "very clever mixture of superbly exaggerated sound effects coupled with a tangible, realistic impact for every blow."
 Electronic Gaming Monthly were more subdued in their reaction, but two of their four reviewers commented that it was nearly identical to the arcade version.
-They scored it 31.5 out of 40 (average 7.875 out of 10).
 Edge rated the Saturn version 9/10, stating: "Saturn Virtua Fighter has all the pulling power of the arcade version, including the swooping, gliding game camera, the stylish polygon characters, the totally convincing animation and the compulsive gameplay ...
 [The graphics] were impressive enough in the original, but on the Saturn, under the kind of intense scrutiny you can never give a game in the arcades, they emerge as simply astounding ...
 It's arguably the first true 'next generation' console game, fusing the best aspects of combat gameplay with groundbreaking animation and gorgeous sound".